Worleston: Places of worship

 The grade-II-listed St Oswald's Church, founded 1873, is in Worleston village (within Aston juxta Mondrum civil parish).
 A major fire in 1997 damaged the roof, chancel and organ loft; the church has since been restored.
 St Oswald's has been administered since 1991 as a united benefice, the Cross Country Group of Parish Churches, with St Mary's, Acton, St Bartholomew's, Church Minshull, and St David's, Wettenhall.
-It falls into the rural deanery of Nantwich and the diocese of Chester.
-Since 2007, the vicar has been the Reverend Peter Lillicrap.
+It falls into the rural deanery of Nantwich and the diocese of Chester.The vicar is the Reverend Anne Lawson.
 A magazine, Cross Country, is circulated across all four churches.

 Worleston Methodist Chapel was founded in 1871 and closed in 1969.